 The Company's risk management framework is integrated into its operations, through the risk policies and procedures, risk reporting systems and related controls.
 Risk reporting systems include the Division Risk Register and Risk MI.
 DRMC owns the Division Risk Register and conducts an annual review to ascertain whether the appropriate risks are included, that their ratings are correct, and the appropriate level of attention is being devoted to the most material risks.
 The internal control framework considers the risks in all the key processes and ensures that they are understood, managed and reported in line with the risk management framework requirements.
 The risk management policies for the Company have been approved by the Board.
-Risk reporting specific to the Company is in development following the transfer of business to RIBM and will evolve over the next year.

 The CISSA is performed by using an internal EC model.
 The EC model also underpins the annual business planning process.
 The Company's CISSA report documents the assessment of the solvency needs and is reviewed by the Board as part of the process.
 This assessment considers the needs over a five-year time horizon and includes a review of the solvency needs under a base scenario and also a range of scenarios that are relevant to the business.
+Where impact could be material, stress and scenarios have been forecast on a BSCR basis as well.

 The solvency position and liquidity position are monitored by the DRMC and the Board on a quarterly basis on both an EC basis and the BSCR basis.
 The EC model is subject to strict model governance and change control process which is set out in the Division EC Model Governance and Change Policy.
 This Policy helps to ensure that the integrity of the EC model is not compromised by changes made to the models and that the model continues to produce reliable, accurate and relevant information.